The Murphia List 2026 - the Irish talent in London's food and drink scene right now

 Niamh LarkinNiamh Larkin

 Born and raised on a farm in Co.
 Limerick, Niamh’s love of food was cultivated from an early age.
 She worked at the local hotel The Dunraven Arms where she had her first experience in a professional kitchen.
 At 19, she packed her bags and moved to London to work at the prestigious Dorchester Hotel.
 After that, she was part of the opening team at Coworth Park, Ascot.
-She moved back to London to open up a new sister property and she's now the Executive Pastry Chef at 45 Park Lane.
+She moved back to London to open a sister property and she's now the Executive Pastry Chef at CUT by Wolfgang Puck at 45 Park Lane.
+She can’t make this year’s Murphia List party because she’s in LA cooking at the Oscars.

 Follow Niamh on Instagram at @niamhlarkin_pastry